dantard/unizar-pound-ros-pkg/README.md

 where

-`type` specifies the data type for example `std_msgs::Float64` `topic_name` specified the name of the topic, for example `"float_number"` `source` is the source node of the topic, for example `0` `dest` specifies the destination node(s) as text for example `"0,1,2"` however for the moment Pound only support unicast (only one node should be specified)
+`type` specifies the data type for example `std_msgs::Float64`

+`topic_name` specifies the name of the topic, for example `"float_number"`

+`source` is the source node of the topic, for example `0`

+`dest` specifies the destination node(s) as text for example `"0,1,2"` however for the moment Pound only support unicast (only one node should be specified)

 `priority` specifies the priority associated to the topic for example `56`.
-Must be between 0 and 127 `period` the expected period of the topic in ms, for example `100` `time_to_live` period during the which the message is considered valid in ms, for example `500`
+Must be between 0 and 127

+`period` the expected period of the topic in ms, for example `100`

+`time_to_live` period during the which the message is considered valid in ms, for example `500`

 For additional informations contact `dantard@unizar.es`